You’re the Best Teacher

-A place that a group of young painters dreamed would spark their creativity and imaginations.
+A place that a group of young painters dreamed would spark creativity and imagination.

-An environment that would nurture self-expression without limits.
+An environment that would nurture self-expression without limit.

-The last place anyone expected to find a bunch of stale, outmoded rules.
+The last place anyone expected to find a bunch of dull, outmoded rules.

-But there they were, waiting for us.
-With cobwebs on them.
+But there they were, with cobwebs on them.

-Many of us chafed at the rigidity of our training.
-Sure, some things work, some don't, but few things work for everyone all the time.
+Many of us chafed at the rigidity of our artistic training.
+Sure, some things work, some don’t, but few things work all the time.

-When it was over, a miracle happened.
-The world's worst student fell in love with teaching.
+And when it was over, the impossible happened: The world’s worst student fell in love with teaching.

-True teaching is the passionate expression of powerful ideas.
+Teaching is the transmission of powerful ideas.
 It comes from the heart more than the intellect.
-Otherwise, nobody's listening.
+Otherwise, nobody’s listening.

-The standout instructors, the ones with the packed classes and endless waiting lists, didn't just critique.
-They kept our curiosity up and our adrenaline pumping, even after we struck out on our own.
+The standout instructors, the ones with packed classes and waiting lists, didn’t just critique.
+They kept our curiosity up and our adrenaline pumping, long after we struck out on our own.

-And so with all that in mind, one by one, I've given these "time-honored" artist rules the boot, urging anyone serious about learning painting to do the same:
+So with all that in mind, I’ve given these time-honored artists’ rules the boot, urging anyone serious about learning painting to do the same.

-A gallant approach that happens to be total nonsense.
+A gallant approach that happens to be pure nonsense.